Francoist Spain: Establishment

-Spanish ties to the Axis resulted in its international ostracism in the early years following the war as Spain was not a founding member of the United Nations and did not become a member until 1955.
-(Note: See Member states of the United Nations.)
-This changed with the Cold War that soon followed the end of hostilities in 1945, in the face of which Franco's strong anti-communism naturally tilted its regime to ally with the United States.
+Spanish ties to the Axis resulted in its international ostracism and isolation in the early years following the war as Spain was not allowed to join the United Nations and was explicitly condemned in a 1946 resolution, ensuring that Spain would not become a founding member until 1955.
+(Note: See member states of the United Nations.)
+This changed by the early 1950s with the Cold War that soon followed the end of hostilities in 1945, in the face of which Franco's strong anti-communism naturally tilted its regime to ally with the United States.
 Independent political parties and trade unions were banned throughout the duration of the dictatorship.
 Nevertheless, once decrees for economic stabilisation were put forth by the late 1950s, the way was opened for massive foreign investment—"a watershed in post-war economic, social and ideological normalisation leading to extraordinarily rapid economic growth"—that marked Spain's "participation in the Europe-wide post-war economic normality centred on mass consumption and consensus, in contrast to the concurrent reality of the Soviet bloc".

 On 26 July 1947, Spain was declared a kingdom, but no monarch was designated until in 1969 Franco established Juan Carlos of Bourbon as his official heir-apparent.
 Franco was to be succeeded by Luis Carrero Blanco as Prime Minister with the intention of continuing the Francoist regime, but those hopes ended with his 1973 assassination by the Basque separatist group ETA.
 With the death of Franco on 20 November 1975, Juan Carlos became the King of Spain.
 He initiated the country's subsequent transition to democracy, ending with Spain becoming a constitutional monarchy with an elected parliament and autonomous devolved governments.